clkao/plv8js-clkao/doc/plv8.md

 These flags are honoured once per user session when the V8 runtime is initialized.
 Compared to dialects (see below), which can be set on a per function base, the V8 flags cannot be changed once the runtime is initialized.
-So normally this setting should rahter be set per database, and not per session.
+So normally this setting should rather be set per database, and not per session.

 Remote debugger